kodekloudhub/community-faq/docs/yaml-faq.md

     (yaml: line #: error message)
     ```

+    You should enable line numbers in `vi` to help you get to these errors quickly.
+If line numbers are not showing, enter `:set nu` into `vi` before entering insert mode.

 2. Once the YAML has successfully been converted to JSON, then the JSON is marshalled to Go structures internally (i.e. the programmatic representation of pods, deployments, etc.).
 These errors are generally of the form

     ```